I attended this game with four friends from my writing group:

 The day got off to a fun start as I was heading to the stadium…

 It was 4:10pm.
-I was in the subway at 59th Street and Lexington, waiting for the No. 4 train, when an African-American high school kid noticed my Twins shirt.
+I was in the subway at 59th Street and Lexington, waiting for the No. 4 train, when a high school kid noticed my Twins shirt.

 “Yeah,” I said.